Question & Answer #1

 Why is yogurt okay?
 It is a dairy product made from milk which is taboo if one is to follow a dairy free diet.

 Excellent question!
-First of all, while I don’t encourage the consumption of dairy products (and particularly milk), they can be easily incorporated as acidifying foods in the Save Our Bones Program.
+First of all, while I don't encourage the consumption of dairy products (and particularly milk), they can be easily incorporated as acidifying foods in the Osteoporosis Reversal Program.
 That is why it is so easy to follow the program; no food is “taboo”.

 But while yogurt is a dairy product, it is exceptional in that it is alkalizing and a concentrated source of live probiotic cultures, which help support a healthy digestive system and boost the immune system.
 This applies also to all fermented dairy products, such as kefir and sour cream.
 But stay away from sweetened yogurt, since sugar is acidifying.
 Instead, get the plain unflavored kind and add your favorite fresh fruits, almonds, or seeds with a little honey or stevia.